aws/karpenter-provider-aws/designs/odcr.md

 #### All Launch Templates are associated with the specified Capacity Reservation

-EC2NodeClass currently supports automatically generating Launch Templates based on instance types and their AMI requirements however as the first iteration of supporting Capacity Reservation, we won't introduce any prioritization nor fallback nor safeguard when launching nodes against EC2NodeClasses with a Capacity Reservation.
+EC2NodeClass currently supports automatically generating Launch Templates based on instance types and their AMI requirements however as the first iteration of supporting Capacity Reservation, we won't introduce any prioritization nor fallback when launching nodes against EC2NodeClasses with a Capacity Reservation.
 This means that it is the user's responsibility to ensure the Capacity Reservation associated to a EC2NodeClasses will include instance types the EC2NodeClasses could launch.
 Otherwise the EC2NodeClasses will fail during provisioning.
+(We tested this behavior where CreateFleet will fail to provision without fallback to OD if capacity is exceeded).

 This also means that we will not allow a EC2NodeClass be able to create Spot instances when user specified a Capacity Reservation.